 If I saw such a plotline in a movie I would roll my eyes, because that would be too easy.
 But, apparently, that’s what happened.

 One of the ways that Pickton disposed of the victims was by grinding them up in the slaughterhouse and feeding them to the pigs.
 By all accounts, it was about the only bit of farming that he did.
 Ultimately, there are many details of the Pickton murders too outlandish and horrific to make a draft of even a first-year film student’s screenplay.
 (Or so I thought, until I noticed that IMDB has a “Dead Body Fed to Pigs” category).
 It would probably be bad taste to write here about some of the more gruesome details.
 Still, I hope it is not too much to mention that after he was interviewed the Canadian government had to release a health notice regarding the pork sold by the Pickton farm.
 I’m sure your imagination can fill in the rest.

 Perhaps the only positive aspect of the Pickton case is that it raised awareness of the dangers faced by those who live on the streets, and increased advocacy in particular for women in such difficult circumstances.
 That, and I suspect that future would-be serial killers might be discouraged by the fact that it would be hard to outdo Robert Pickton.
 The phrase “stranger than fiction” is used too much, but hits the target in this instance.

 In Invasion of the Blood Farmers, a group of farmers from upstate New York call themselves Sangroids and want to resurrect their queen by draining the blood of their victims into her body.

 Sure, why not?

-Ryan Dennis is the author of the novel The Beasts They Turned Away, available now.
+Ryan Dennis is the author of the novel The Beasts They Turned Away, available internationally.